rsbhardwaj/travis-ci-task/README.md

-# travis-ci-task

-## Download the terraform binary and save in the same directory
+Deploy Kubernetes cluster using terraform and Travis CI on Google Kubernetes Engine Add specific permissions in GCP for service account